Venezuela's Chavez undergoing "tough" chemotherapy, VP says

 "We challenge Nicolas Maduro to say where Hugo Chavez is.
 They must show him," opposition leader Pablo Medina said during a visit on Saturday to the students in Caracas.

-"Let's see, let's see, gentlemen in the laboratory, what rumours have you prepared for us today?" said Information Minister Ernesto Villegas.
+"Let's see, let's see, gentlemen in the laboratory, what rumors have you prepared for us today?" said Information Minister Ernesto Villegas.

 "I can't be happy if my father is ill ...
 In the next Mass, I'll have to dance and laugh," she tweeted.